serinko/gizmo/tutorials/ssh_git_101.md

 ### SSH Setup

-Before we begin to setup a SSH keypair, let's make sure we have installed and opened a password manager.
+Before we begin to setup a SSH key-pair, let's make sure we have installed and opened a password manager.
 In case you don't use any, start with [downloading KeePassXC](https://keepassxc.org/download/).

 Then generate your SSH key and store the access in you KeePassXC, following these steps: